ismailceylan/type.js/readme.md

 Also, Type.js allows interfaces to extend multiple interfaces with `extends` method and traits to use multiple traits with `use` method.
 For checking whether an interface extends other interface, we have an `is` method on interfaces and to check whether a trait uses other traits we have a `behave` method on traits.

-We can also perform all the mentioned tests on instances created by types as well.
+We can also perform all the mentioned tests on instances created from types as well.